YusafOsei-Bonsu/crowdless-front-end-challenge/README.md

 - Initially fetch places for a given user location and time.
 - Display places as markers (images in attachment) with different colors on the map component. (green ⇔ not busy, orange ⇔ busy, red ⇔ very busy).abs

 First, I set the map to fill the entire viewport.
+Next, I wrote code that located and tracked the user's current location.

 ## Tech Stack
 - React Native